mdekok/mdk-di-sourcegenerator/README.md

 ## Analyzers
 The package also contains analyzers to help you use the attributes correctly.
-No registration is generated for classes with analyzers generating errors.
+No registration is generated for attributes for which analyzers generate errors.
 This prevents compiler errors in the generated code.

 ### DI0001: Implementation type missing on DI attribute